hpc/charliecloud/doc-src/faq.rst

     $ export OMPI_MCA_btl_vader_single_copy_mechanism=none

-  :code:`psm2` does not let you turn off CMA, but it does fall back to two-copy if CMA doesn't work.
+  :code:`psm2` does not let you turn off CMA, but it does fall back to two-copy if CMA doesn’t work.
 However, this fallback crashed when we tried it.

 * The kernel module `XPMEM
   <https://github.com/hjelmn/xpmem/tree/master/kernel>`_ enables a different
   single-copy approach.
-We have not yet tried this, and the module needs to be evaluated for user namespace safety, but it's quite a bit faster than CMA on benchmarks.
+We have not yet tried this, and the module needs to be evaluated for user namespace safety, but it’s quite a bit faster than CMA on benchmarks.

 ..
 Images by URL only works in Sphinx 1.6+.
 Debian Stretch has 1.4.9, so